MitchieMoto/ninja-hiro/README.md

 - **Pygame** – for rendering and input handling
 - **Piskel** – for creating and editing pixel art and animations
 - **Custom Python tilemap engine** – for loading, rendering, and interacting with game levels
+- **Custom Python editor** – for building maps; has brush sizes, map cycling, in-editor saving, a minimap, on and off grid placements, autotiling for certain tiles with similar neighbors

 ---